worldline/angular-training/docs/src/forms/README.md

 The following project rewrites the first example of the previous section using Reactive forms.
 Here, we define `FormControl` objects and link them with their counterpart on the template with `[formControl]`.
 The value of the attribute must have the same name as the property in the component.
-As you may note in the template, the value and the valid status of form controls are obtained directly from the form control instance.
+As you may note in the template, the value and the valid status of form inputs are obtained directly from the form control instance.

 :::warning
 Note that using FormControls outside of a FormGroup is very unusual.